 If you’re on a budget but still want to play a decent cold weather ball, it doesn’t get much better than the Precept Laddie Extreme.
 Along with being low compression, the Laddie Extreme features an “enhanced velocity muscle fiber core” designed for maximum distance, especially in cold weather.
-It’s also one of the most durable cold weather balls on the market.
+It’s also one of the most durable golf balls on the market.
 The Precept Laddie Extreme is a great ball for any golfer wanting consistent performance at a great price.

-Srixon Soft Feel Golf Ball
+Srixon Soft Feel Golf Balls

 The Srixon Soft Feel comes in a variety of colors making it the perfect choice for golfers that prefer something other than white.
 The yellow golf balls are great for visibility.
 Golf balls best known for its distance and forgiveness.

 Wilson Staff Fifty Elite Golf Balls

-Callaway ERC Soft Golf Balls
+Callaway Soft ERC Golf Balls

-Titleist DT True Soft Golf Balls
+Titleist DT TruSoft Golf Balls

 The research and development team at Titleist, is arguably the best in the world when it comes to best golf balls.
-That’s why the DT Tru Soft’s core and cover work in conjunction to produce low spin on long shots, while maintaining exceptional soft feel around the green.
+That’s why the Titleist DT TruSoft core and cover work in conjunction to product low spin on long shots, while maintaining exceptional soft feel around the green.
 The Titleist DT TruSoft core is biggest of all other balls.
 They have some similarities with Titleist NXT tour models.
 The nxt tour models have similar compression rate like the DT trusoft.
-If you’re a loyal Titleist player, the DT True Soft might be just what you’re looking for during the coldest rounds of the year.
+If you’re a loyal Titleist player, the DT True Soft golf balls might be just what you’re looking for during the colder weather rounds of the year.

 If you’re a regular reader of our buying guides, you’ve probably seen that cost is an important factor to consider when buying just about any piece of golf equipment.
 The same holds true when it comes to icy weather golf balls.
 Some of them are yellow golf balls for better vision.